Anteloper/MovieScheduler/README.md

 ###Philosophy
 In general in my code when forced to make a tradeoff, I chose simplicity and readability of code over efficiency.<br \>
-I contemplated using global variables to minimize expensive arguments such as vectors being returned by value by some functions<br \>
-but decided against it, for the decreased maintainability that global variables create <br \>
+I contemplated using global variables to minimize redundantly passing parameters such as opening time, closing time, and vectors containing movie and showtime data but decided against it, for the decreased maintainability that global variables create.
+When passing vectors or Movie objects to and from functions, I passed by reference to minimize the overhead of copying by value <br \>

 In attacking the core problem of scheduling, I prioritized maximum number of showings in a day above all else. <br \>
 I assumed A movie may end at the same minute that the theater closes. <br \>